brightidea12/my-food-is-made-in-trucks/README.md

 ## High-level design approach

 MFT's data source is a CSV data file containing a list of registered food trucks.
-On start up, MFT reads the CSV file, parses it and stores it in-memory as a pair dictionaries.
+At startup, MFT reads the CSV file, parses it, and stores it in memory as a pair of dictionaries.

-Since the API only allows retrieval by LocationId and BlockId, using these as dictionary keys enabled O(1) time complexity for data retrieval.
+Since the API only allows retrieval by `locationId` and `block`, using these as dictionary keys enabled O(1) time complexity for data retrieval.

 In recognization of the future potential size of the data source, the solution is comprised of several layers.
 The file retrieval and parsing components are designed to be incremental.
 Each line is read, parsed, and returned to the consumer as an enumerable with a yield return.
 Therefore, as the dataset grows, the data service could be modified to store the data in a method better suited to large collections of data (i.e., persistence to non-volatile storage, etc.) without impacting the other layers of this solution.